- 28

 - Azul Zulu 8 offers Extended Commercial Support options

-- Oracle Java SE 8 Extended Support until December 2030, but requires per-employee licensing fees
+- Oracle Java SE 8 Extended Support until December 2030, but requires licensing fees based on Per-Employee Pricing

-Pros: Buys you several more years without code changes.
+Pros: Buys several more years without code changes

 Option B: Upgrade to Java 21 or Java 25

-This is the recommended approach as it addresses the root cause:
+This is the recommended option as it addresses the root cause:

-- Java 21 (LTS) is the best choice right now with long support and a mature ecosystem
+- Java 21 (LTS) is the best choice right now with long support and a ready ecosystem

 - See new features in JDK 26 to understand where Java is heading